Hummus-Ful/hummus-ful.github.io/_posts/2021-01-14-Simple_CTF.md

 We can use that service to try and spawn a shell with sudo privileges.
 We first need to lunch the service as `sudo` and try to exit it back to shell.
 `sudo /usr/bin/[REDUCTED]`
 Now, once we're in that app we can exit back to shell using `:shell` input, but now as *root*.

+Note:
-> links to further reading how to spawn a TTY Shell can be found at the Summary
+: Links to further reading how to spawn a TTY Shell can be found at the Summary

 ```
 $ root@Machine:~# whoami